Kimbab97/Kimbab97/README.md

-- 👋 Hi, I’m @Kimbab97
+- 👋 Hi, I’m Andi Angga
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analyst, Market Research & Business Development
-- 🌱 I’m currently learning SQL & Python
+- 🌱 I’m currently working as Data Analyst & Market Research
 - 💞️ I’m looking to collaborate on Linkedin or social media
 - 📫 How to reach me on my Github